-Meet Dr. Louise Newson: The Woman Breaking ALL those Menopause Myths
+Meet Dr. Louise Newson: The Menopause Doctor Who's Been Hitting the Headlines

 This tour is a bit of a new venture.
 What inspired you to take the conversation around menopause on the road?